Vegan Lentil and Vegetable Hotpot (Dairy free, Gluten free)

 Pin Vegan Lentil and Vegetable Hotpot for Later:-

-***Disclaimer:- This post is in collaboration with Hello Fresh.
-I was paid for my time & ingredients but all thoughts, opinions and Top Tips for adapting this recipe are mine & mine alone (Where do you think The Peachicks get it from?!)***
+***Disclaimer:- I was paid for my time & ingredients but all thoughts, opinions and Top Tips for adapting this recipe are mine & mine alone (Where do you think The Peachicks get it from?!)***